Lmoes/adl_vod_encoder/README.rst

 The colors are done by doing pca on the encoding and using the mean of the first 3 pcs as RGB values (scaled to 0-255).
 Therefore clusters with similar color also have a similar mean encoding.

 Generally the results are, considering how simple the model is, quite good.
 Generally we get spatialy coherent regions even tough the model was not given any spatial information.
 Also, often the clusters make sense, as e.g. all deserts are in one cluster.
-Still there are a lot weird things that make no sense: Large The tropical cluster (pink) can be found also in high northen latitudes, and the boreal forest cluster (dark green) is also in the subtropics.
+Still there are a lot weird things that make no sense: The tropical cluster (pink) can be found also in high northen latitudes, and the boreal forest cluster (dark green) is also in the subtropics.
 Part of india is also in the polar (orange) cluster.

 The next image is the output when using the ConvTempPrecAutoencoder (minimalistic convolutional encoder which also predicts precipitation and temperature)